fercsi/ansible-playground/README.md

 Since this is only a playground, root of the hosts (and also that of the server)  has a  simple  password 'root'.
-If you  use  a different  host solution  with  different  root  password,  you can  change  it  by  the environment variable `HOST_PASSWORD`.
+If you  use  a different  host solution  with  different  root  password,  you can  change  it  by  the environment variable `APG_HOST_PASSWORD`.
 Note, that all of  the hosts must be the same password, using different ones is not supported.

 ### Example confuguration